NetApp/harvest/docs/configure-zapi.md

 ## Zapi Collector

-The Zapi collectors uses the ZAPI protocol to collect data from ONTAP systems.
+The Zapi collectors use the ZAPI protocol to collect data from ONTAP systems.
 The collector submits data as received from the target system, and does not perform any calculations or post-processing.
 Since the attributes of most APIs have an irregular tree structure, sometimes a plugin will be required to collect all metrics from an API.

-The [ZapiPerf collector](#zapiperf-collector) is an extension of this collector, therefore they share many parameters and configuration settings.
+The [ZapiPerf collector](#zapiperf-collector) is an extension of this collector, therefore, they share many parameters and configuration settings.

 ### Target System